MarkJelic/TEC-1G/Documentation/Functional Description.md

 ## LCD Connector

 The 1G uses a similar interface idea to the TE DAT board, with support for any HD44780 chipset based LCD screen.
 However, we have settled on using a 40x4 display instead of the DAT's 16x2.
 The larger size screen offers more display space and these days is less expensive than the original 16x2's were in the 1990's.

-Backlight power is also supplied.
+Backlight power is also supplied, but can be disbled by cutting a marked trace on the rear of the 1G PCB. 'solder blob' pads have been provided to restore power if you wish to un-do this decision later - just solder the pads back together with a small blob of solder.

 At the design level, the 1G inverts the CPU's /RD signal to generate the R/W signal for the LCD.
 This results in more favourable timing vs. the DAT board's use of an R-C network and the /WR signal.
 The LCD is more reliably detected and less prone to corruption using this method.
 We borrow one spare 4049 inverter gate from U1 for this purpose.